mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 (TODO) - talk about accessors and overriding them

-DataMapper supports the following properties:
+DataMapper supports the following properties in the core:

 * TrueClass, Boolean
 * String